RAPID-Platform-Projects/Rapid-Docs/training/Extending and Customising Rapid Business/4-Final Challenge/4-Final Challenge.md

+# Final Challenge
-# Challenge 3: Extend the Assets Table with an assets subtype called "Real Estate"
+Extend the Assets Table with an subtype table called **Real Estate**

 ## Scenario:
-> *Stationary Inc.* also has several stores around the country, and they would like to track these in their internal database.
+*Stationary Inc.* also has several stores around the country, and they would like to track these in their internal database.

 ## Instructions
 Below are the steps required to complete this task.
 Each step also contains a link back to different sections of the training to help you.
 However, try to  build the new table below from memory.